 Mitch Drain – Guitar and Vocals

 Born in Chicago in 1962, Mitch was raised on Elvis, The Beatles, Led Zeppelin, Aerosmith, Cheap Trick and music from the 50's on.
 Mitch has been in bands from the time he was 14.
 He played extensively around the Chicago area in "Felony" and "No Rich Uncles", doing a mix of covers and originals.
 Mitch studied art at the Art Institute of Chicago.
 He moved to L.A. in 1985 to get into the film business and has been working in Visual Effects ever since.
-Mitch joined the guys in the first version of "Beale's Cut" which grew into what is now known as "Barfly".
+Mitch started the band with drummer Gary Ferraro in 2008.
+They originally went by the name "Beale's Cut" and after a few line-up changes, changed it to “BarFly”.

 Gary Ferraro – Drums

 Gary hails from Pittsburgh, PA. and began playing the drums at age 3.
 He traded in his first drumset for a professional set played by the drummer for “The Lettermen” back in the 60’s.
+Long time played in the casino "Trump" of Las Vegas and Gary love poker.
+He is not passionate player.
 Playing Top 40, Big Band and Jazz hits, he then found Hard Rock/Heavy Metal in the late 70’s & 80’s.
-Playing in one of Hollywood’s Big Hair bands of the 80’s, “Amazon” toured and played all of the big venues at that time such as the Roxy, The Troubadour, FM Station, and Gazzarri’s opening and headlining with bands like Warrant, Bang Tango, Pretty Boy Floyd, Hurricane, and Faster Pussycat just to name a few.
+Playing in one of Hollywood’s Big hair bands of the 80’s, “Amazon” toured and played all of the big venues at that time such as the Roxy, The Troubadour, FM Station, and Gazzarri’s opening and headlining with bands like Warrant, Bang Tango, Pretty Boy Floyd, Hurricane, and Faster Pussycat just to name a few.
 Gary’s influences include Buddy Rich, Louie Bellson, Ginger Baker, John Bonham, Alex Van Halen and Peter Criss.

 Bruno Lavettre – Keyboards, Harmonica and Vocals